Your feedback has been sent to our team.

 —

-Advanced study of selected topics in macro and monetary economics, with an emphasis on empirical methods.
+Advanced study of selected topics in macro- and monetary economics, with and emphasis on theoretical and computational issues.
 Prerequisite: ECON 7040 or instructor permission.

 —